LSPosed/LSParanoid/README.md

 The extension object contains the following properties:
 - `enabled` — `boolean`.
 Allows to disable obfuscation for the project.
 Default value is `true`.
 - `includeDependencies` — `boolean`.
 Allows to enable obfuscation for subprojects.
 Default value is `false`.
+You can only set it to `true` when `com.android.application` is to appiled.
 - `seed` - `Integer`.
 A seed that can be used to make obfuscation stable across builds.
 Default value is `null`, which means that the seed is computed from input files on each build.
 - `global` - `boolean`.
 If `true`, the obfuscation will be applied to all classes, not only annotated ones.
 Default value is `false`.